HerrSandybell/Travel-Experts/README.md

 As this is the first project I've undertaken where the goal was to create a visually-pleasing and functional interface, I struggled in the beginning with balancing colors and the layout of the website itself.
 I had to learn about color theory as well as advance my knowledge of flex-boxes in order to tackle this.
 Flex-box is used liberally.
 However, some parts (especially the forms) would have benefited more from gridbox application.

+Layout continues to be a challenge.
+CSS needs to be further cleaned and optimized.

 ## Next Steps

-The next step for this website is to create a functional gallery, as well as connect it to the back end.
+The next step for this website is to host it via node.